Blog

 In higher power patient connected applications, you need a single power supply designed with all the necessary isolation, spacing and patient leakage.
 These applications are typically rated BF rather than CF, so the patient leakage current requirement is less stringent (100μA rather than 10μA.)

 There are standard products available which allow patient contact in BF rated applications.
-XP Power's 250W, BF rated, CMP250 series is a good example.
-It meets isolation and leakage current requirements.
-It has the added benefit of convection cooling, to eliminate noisy system fans.
-It can deliver 2X peak power for up to one minute for motor-driven applications such as bone shavers, surgical tools and electrically powered tables, beds and chairs.
+XP Power's 550W, BF rated, CCP550 series is a good example.
+It is a low-profile device in a compact 3" x 5" package which meets isolation and leakage current requirements.
+It has the added benefit of conduction-cooled operation, ideal for fanless, noise-sensitive applications such as medical imaging, ventilators, surgical tools, arthroscopy pumps and ablation devices.

-Figure 3: XP Power's CMP250 complies with BF-type medical requirements
+Figure 3: XP Power's CCP550 complies with BF-type medical requirements

 Overcoming power supply design challenges in these demanding applications